panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### PriceBoundFail
-The current tick in the pool falls outside a user-defined open interval slippage range
+The current tick in the pool (post-ITM-swap) has fallen outside a user-defined open interval slippage range

 ```solidity